lfergon/snap_engage_challenge/README.md

       4. stats.js needs to be refactor, redundant code

       5. DONE 28.12.2014 LFG The languages charts need to implement the correct logic

+      6. Take care of the field type, offline or chat